The Sunsphere

 Kristen Combs is the Director of Communications & Social Strategies for Visit Knoxville.
 With an extensive knowledge of Knoxville as a tourist destination, Kristen is also the author of 100 Things to Do in Knoxville Before You Die, published by Reedy Press and available in the Visitors Center Gift Shop.
 Find Kristen on Instagram at @100thingsknoxville.

-Christmas at the Historic Homes of Knoxville
+Christmas at the Historic House Museums of Knoxville

 Knoxville is very proud of its seven Historic House Museums, and they all have many opportunities to learn about life in this region from various eras.
 The holiday season is especially festive with open houses and other events.
 Let’s get to it to see what each of these homes have to offer during the…